-Eating Disorder Hope’s mission is to offer hope, information and resources to individual eating disorder sufferers, their family members and treatment providers.
+Eating Disorder Hope’s mission is to offer hope, information, and resources to individual eating disorder sufferers, their family members, and treatment providers.
 The organization began with the help and advice of colleagues, professors, and other organizations specializing in eating disorders.
-Eating Disorder Hope was founded in January, 2005.
+EDH was founded in January 2005.

 Countless talented individuals have meaningfully contributed to the content and development of Eating Disorder Hope and its affiliated network.
-It is their professionalism, integrity and creativity that have fueled the success of Eating Disorder Hope.
-The organization is truly the expression of many wonderful hearts and minds collaborating to promote education, awareness and treatment of eating disorders.
+It is their professionalism, integrity, and creativity that has fueled the success of EDH.
+The organization is truly the expression of many wonderful hearts and minds collaborating to promote education, awareness, and treatment of eating disorders.

 Jacquelyn Ekern, MS, LPC – Founder & President

 Jacquelyn Ekern is President of Ekern Enterprises, Inc. which conducts business as Eating Disorder Hope & Addiction Hope.
 In addition, she is a licensed therapist with a former closed counseling practice specialized in the treatment of eating disorders.